tri-cods/github-pages/sections/05-content.md

 - Finally, **commit your changes**: don't forget to add a commit message!

 - Be patient as you wait for your site to re-build.

+### What's in a theme?

+What exactly does adding a theme do?
+The `remote_theme` variable in your config file tells GitHub pages where to look for the files that govern the structure and style of your site.
+Then, it plugs your content (from Markdown and YAML) into the theme's variables, and builds the website.
+Because these themes are all open source on GitHub, you can see exactly how your theme works by going to the GitHub repository for Cayman: https://github.com/pages-themes/cayman.
+It may be a little overwhelming at first, but once you get oriented, you can use these files to customize your site even further.

 ## Content